What is the Difference Between NSE and BSE?

 Introduction to Stock Exchanges in India

 Stock exchanges play a key role in the financial system, providing a platform for companies to raise capital and investors to buy and sell shares.
+New readers can strengthen the basics with the stock market for beginners.
 A strong stock exchange system reflects a stable economy, attracts foreign investment, and supports job creation by helping businesses expand.

 These exchanges also offer a regulated marketplace where you can confidently buy and sell shares.
 They provide price transparency, ensure secure transactions, and reduce the risks associated with unregulated markets.